cypress-io/cypress/cypress/v1.0/documentation/1-Commands/51-visit.md

 ## Cypress automatically wipes page state between visits

-Whenever you `cy.visit(...)`, Cypress will automatically wipe the state of the page before navigating to an external page.
+Whenever you `cy.visit()`, Cypress will automatically wipe the state of the page before navigating to an external page.

 Internally Cypress will visit `about:blank` which flushes the window.